foundry-rs/starknet-foundry/docs/src/appendix/forge-library/read_json.md

     "c": "123"
 }
 ```
-will be parsed to the following array:
+will be read to the following array:

 ```rust
 array![12, 1, '123', 1234]